nbfalcon/ptemplate/README.md

   precedence
 - `ptemplate-target`: make a path from expansion target + dir
 - `ptemplate-source`: make a path from template directory + dir
+- `ptemplate-inherit`: Like `ptemplate-include`, but the templates in DIRS are evaluated.
+- `ptemplate-inherit-overriding`: To `ptemplate-inherit` what `ptemplate-include-overriding` is to `ptemplate-include`.

 # Configuration
 ## ptemplate-template-prompt-function